embesozzi/keycloak-openfga-workshop/README.md

 # Keycloak integration with OpenFGA (based on Zanzibar) for Fine-Grained Authorization at Scale (ReBAC)
-This repository contains a PoC implemented with [Keycloak](https://www.keycloak.org/) integrated with [OpenFGA](https://openfga.dev/) on demostrating how to apply fine-grained access control in a high performance and flexible authorization.
+This repository contains a PoC implemented with [Keycloak](https://www.keycloak.org/) integrated with [OpenFGA](https://openfga.dev/) on demostrating how to apply fine-grained access (FGA) control in a high performance and flexible authorization.

+In this new version of the PoC we have a direct integration between the Access Manager platform and the OpenFGA solution thanks to the use of the [OpenFGA Java SDK](https://github.com/openfga/java-sdk) to publish the events.

 This workshop is based the following article [Keycloak integration with OpenFGA (based on Zanzibar) for Fine-Grained Authorization at Scale (ReBAC)](https://embesozzi.medium.com/keycloak-integration-with-openfga-based-on-zanzibar-for-fine-grained-authorization-at-scale-d3376de00f9a).
 You will find there full details about the authorization architecture guidelines and involved components.

-## Authorization Framework
+## Authorization Framework (New)

 The following diagram illustrates the solution architecture of this workshop: